top of page

 The Colosseum and Roman Forum can be seen on the same ticket.

 After doing the tour of the Colosseum, we headed to the Roman Forum and Palatine Hill.
 Both these were included in the ticket to the Colosseum.
-It's just about half a kilometre walk.
+It's just about a half-kilometre walk.
 You can take a cab too, but walking around in this area is fun.

-There are 7 important hills in Rome, Palatine is the highest.
+There are 7 important hills in Rome, and the Palatine is the highest.
 You can get splendid views of the city from the top of the hill.
 It is believed that Rome was founded by Romulus on this hill.

 The Forum lies adjacent to the Palatine Hill.
 It is an open area with ruins of ancient Roman government buildings.
-You can spend about 2 hours walking along some of the famous sites in the Forum like the Temple of Saturn, the largest temple, the Temple of Venus and the ruins of the oldest shopping mall.
+You can spend about 2 hours walking along some of the famous sites in the Forum, like the Temple of Saturn, the largest temple, the Temple of Venus and the ruins of the oldest shopping mall.

 My Tip -

 Even if you're tired from your outing at the Colosseum, don't skip the Roman Forum and the Palatine Hill.
 If you have 3 days, then you will not have time to come back to this spot.
-The entire Roman history is on display here, enjoy the spectacle!
+The entire Roman history is on display here; enjoy the spectacle!

 Capitoline Hill